 This sort of microscope is perfect for taking a close look at blood cells, bacteria, and other small cells that require careful and close visualization.
 Another type of compound microscope is a polarizing microscope.
 This kind of microscope is usually designed to take a close look at certain chemicals that may be used throughout the pharmaceutical industry.

 Besides that, this microscope can be used to examine minerals or geological samples.
 Whatever the case, compound microscopes, in general, are known to be one of the most versatile types of microscopes around.

 All About the Compound Microscope

 What is a compound microscope?
 This type of microscope comes in many different forms, although most of the forms work more or less in the same way.
 This microscope is usually designed to look at biological samples, although some variations may be better suited to other types of samples like minerals or pharmaceutical chemicals.

 Whatever the case, this microscope is great for all sorts of things.
-To learn more, click here.
+Learn more about the Axiolab 5 microscope for biology.